Deployment

 namespace :rocketjob do

-task :start do |t, args|
+task :start do

-count = (ENV['count'] || 1).to_i
+count = (ENV["count"] || 1).to_i

-workers = "--workers #{ENV['workers']}" if ENV['workers']
+workers = "--workers #{ENV['workers']}" if ENV["workers"]

 count.times do

-run "cd #{component_path} && nohup bin/rocketjob --quiet #{filter} #{workers} >> #{component_path}/log/rocketjob.log 2>&1 & sleep 2"
+run "cd #{component_path} && nohup bin/rocketjob --quiet #{include_filter} #{workers} >> #{component_path}/log/rocketjob.log 2>&1 & sleep 2"

 end